chinapedia/wikipedia.abstract.en/Page/Dennis_Ritchie.md

 Death

-Dennis_Ritchie_(right)_Receiving_Japan_Prize.jpeg (left) in May 2011]] Ritchie was found dead on October 12, 2011, at the age of 70 at his home in Berkeley Heights, New Jersey, where he lived alone.[29]
+(left) in May 2011]] Ritchie was found dead on October 12, 2011, at the age of 70 at his home in Berkeley Heights, New Jersey, where he lived alone.[29]
 First news of his death came from his former colleague, Rob Pike.[30][31]
 The cause and exact time of death have not been disclosed.[32]
 He had been in frail health for several years following treatment for prostate cancer and heart disease.[33][34][35][36]
 News of Ritchie's death was largely overshadowed by the media coverage of the death of Apple co-founder Steve Jobs, which occurred the week before.[37]

 Legacy